-How to Fix Clip-in Hair Extensions - Step by Step Guide
+How to Fix Clip-in Hair Extensions: A Step-By-Step Guide

-Before you start fixing in your clip-in extensions, you'll need to get these five things together.
+Before you start fixing in your hair extensions, you need to get the following:

 - Holding hairspray